Roade

 The village's name means 'clearing'.

 Location

 Roade straddles the busy Northampton to Milton Keynes A508, ca. 2 mi south of junction 15 of the M1 motorway, 5 mi south of Northampton and 12 mi north of Milton Keynes.
 The road bisects the village into the eastern, older part, and the western part, which is mostly 20th-century housing.

 Demographics

 The 2001 census shows 2,254 people living in the parish, 1,117 male and 1,137 female, in 962 dwellings.
 In 2011 the population had increased to 2,312.

+Governance

+The parish is in the West Northamptonshire unitary authority area, in the two-member Blisworth and Roade ward.